autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 - promoted from accusations where they are:
   - reported as an _accusation_, submitted by a _reporting_ validator against an _offending_ validator
   - eventually defended by an _innocence_ proof, submitted by the _offending_ validator within a proof submission window measured in blocks
-  - promoted to _fault_ by protocol on individual block finalisation if not refuted by an _innocence_ proof and the _offending_ validator does not already have a _fault_ with a higher or equivalent severity for the same epoch.
+  - if not defended, promoted to _fault_ by the protocol once the innocence window has expired.

 Slashing penalties are computed by protocol and  applied for proven faults at epoch end.
 The penalty amount is computed based on a base slashing rate and slashing factors including the total number of slashable offences committed in the epoch and the individual _offending_ validator's own slashing history.